Thomas Ashe: Easter Rising

-The battalion won a major victory in Ashbourne, County Meath where they engaged a much larger force capturing a significant quantity of arms and up to 20 Royal Irish Constabulary (RIC) vehicles.
+The battalion won a major victory at the Battle of Ashbourne, County Meath where they engaged a much larger force capturing a significant quantity of arms and up to 20 Royal Irish Constabulary (RIC) vehicles.
 Eleven RIC members, including County Inspector Alexander Gray, and two volunteers were killed during the five-and-a-half-hour battle.
 Twenty-four hours after the rising collapsed, Ashe's battalion surrendered on the orders of Patrick Pearse.

 When he received the order to surrender he had his doubts as he had difficulty believing the rebels in Dublin had not had success as he did.
 He sent Richard Mulcahy to Dublin to verify its authenticity.

 On 8 May 1916, Ashe and Éamon de Valera were court-martialled and both were sentenced to death.
 The sentences were commuted to penal servitude for life.
-Ashe was imprisoned in Frongoch Internment camp and Lewes Prison in England.
+Ashe was imprisoned in the Frongoch internment camp and Lewes Prison in England.
 While in prison he wrote the poem "Let Me Carry Your Cross for Ireland, Lord".

-With the entry of the US into World War I in April 1917, the British government was put under more pressure to solve the 'Irish problem'.
+With the entry of the US into World War I in April 1917, the British government was put under more pressure to solve the "Irish problem".
 De Valera, Ashe and Thomas Hunter led a prisoner hunger strike on 28 May 1917 to add to this pressure.
 With accounts of prison mistreatment appearing in the Irish press and mounting protests in Ireland, Ashe and the remaining prisoners were freed on 18 June 1917 by Lloyd George as part of a general amnesty.